MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-vms-with-ha-dr.md

 ## Set up the secondary JBoss EAP cluster on Azure VMs

 ### Deploy the secondary JBoss EAP cluster

-Follow the steps in [Deploy the primary JBoss EAP cluster](#deploy-the-primary-jboss-eap-cluster) to deploy the secondary JBoss EAP cluster in the paired regoin.
+Follow the steps in [Deploy the primary JBoss EAP cluster](#deploy-the-primary-jboss-eap-cluster) to deploy the secondary JBoss EAP cluster in the paired region.
 This example uses West US 2.
-By using the offer, the secondary JBoss EAP cluster is configured so Azure Site Recovery can be used to restore the topology.
+When you use the offer, the secondary JBoss EAP cluster is configured so that you can use Azure Site Recovery to restore the topology.

 Open the [JBoss EAP Cluster on VMs](https://aka.ms/eap-vm-cluster-portal) offer in your browser and select **Create**.
 You should see the **Basics** pane of the offer.

 Use the following steps to fill out the **Basics** pane:

 1. In the **Resource group** field, select **Create new** and fill in a unique value for the resource group - for example, `jboss-eap-cluster-westus-gzh032124`.

 1. Under **Instance details**, for **Region**, select **West US 2**.

 1. Leave others the same as the primary cluster.

-For the **JBoss EAP Settings** pane:
-1. Keep it same as the primary cluster.
+For the **JBoss EAP Settings** pane, keep it same as the primary cluster.

-For the **Azure Application Gateway** pane:
-1. Keep it same as the primary cluster.
+For the **Azure Application Gateway** pane, keep it same as the primary cluster.

-For the **Networking** pane.
-1. Open the Virtual network setting and input the address space which is the same as the primary cluster.
+For the **Networking** pane, open the **Virtual network** setting and input the address space, which is the same as value for the primary cluster.

 :::image type="content" source="media/migrate-jboss-eap-to-vms-with-ha-dr/portal-secondary-networking.png" alt-text="Screenshot in secondary cluster that shows the Networking pane." lightbox="media/migrate-jboss-eap-to-vms-with-ha-dr/portal-secondary-networking.png":::

-For the **Database** pane:
+Use the following steps for the **Database** pane:

 1. Keep it same as the primary cluster.
 1. Select **Review + create**.